ONSdigital/sml-user-docs/UserGuides/SML_UserDocs_Template.md

 - Selective editing - Business level data showing every iteration of selective editing score that was calculated for each contributor in a given period or a dataset containing all versions of returned and adjusted data values for a given reference at that current point in time
 - History of the type of imputation for a given business (e.g. forward, backward, construction)

+# Methodology

+### Terminology

+This section should contain any terminology specific to this method which it would be useful to define at this stage – this should be statistical terminology, there is a section in the technical user notes to explain implementation-specific terminology.

+### Statistical Process Flow / Formal Definition

+This section should:

+- Provide a formal definition of the method (e.g. mathematical notation, formulas used).
+- Describe the logic of the method step-by-step.
+Depending on circumstances and complexity this could be text only or a flow chart, etc.

+### Assumptions & Vailidity

+- List the statistical assumptions upon which the method is based. (e.g. Normality of data)
+- Explain whether the method is still valid if an assumption is violated (if the method is not valid what are the options to overcome this e.g. could a transformation be applied, can violating records be deleted)

+### Worked Example (optional)

+Provide a simple worked through example of the method.
+This should focus on the mathematics of the method more-so than the code – a work-through of the technical implementation of the method should be included in the user notes.

 ### Issues for Consideration (optional)

 Detail any relevant considerations to be aware of that haven’t been covered in the rest of the specification.

+### References (optional)

+This section should contain the list of references used in the specification.
+These should be publicly available resources accessible outside of ONS.
+This allows anyone reading the specification to read the reference material.

 ### Appendix (optional)